adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 # DeepPano

-제안 :  robust representation of 3-D shapes learned with deep convolutional neural networks (CNN).
+제안 : ㅁ robust representation of 3-D shapes learned with deep convolutional neural networks (CNN).

 Firstly, each 3-D shape is converted into a